mpwalsh8/wpgform/readme.txt

 No known upgrade issues.

 == Change log ==

+= Version 0.79 =
+*  Bug fix for required email validation field with optional message.
+*  Added user-agent argument to HTTP API remote get and post requests, allows Google to return HTML5 inputs for browsers which support it (with some limitations).

 = Version 0.78 =
 *  Bug fix for required validation field with spaces in the optional message.